The See of Things

 Chapter 1- Through the Wall of Clouds

-“Tet…tet,” the old woman repeated, allowing more fistfuls of sand to cascade through her pruney fingers.
+“Tet…tet,” the old woman repeated to herself, allowing more fistfuls of water and tiny pebbles to cascade through pruned fingers.

 She stretched her arms to the sky without coming to full height.
 Keeping her shoulders stooped, her eyes continued their meticulous sweep, back and forth, across the exposed shore.
 The back of her red calico dress was soaked, and its hem caked with sand.
 It clung to her calves while tiny bits of broken shell coated her bare, brown feet.
-Without looking, the old woman reached back for her cart, constructed from a crabber’s box atop a lopsided pram.
-It was always in her shadow ready to lay tracks, marking off where she had been, before losing its thin white wheel to a newly dug hole.
+Without looking, the old woman reached back for her cart, constructed from a crabber’s box sitting atop a tilting pram.
+It was always in her shadow ready to lay tracks as if marking off where she had been was its job before losing a thin white tire to a newly dug hole.
+When this happened, which was often, the old woman would kick the cart in frustration, pausing her work to pound its wheel back into place.

-The girl swore she heard the cart whine at each interruption; keeping balance under such harsh conditions was not its fault.
-It was meant to carry babies, not trinkets pulled from the sea, made heavy by water and sand.
+The girl swore she heard the cart whine at each reprimanding; keeping balance under such harsh conditions was not its fault.
+It was meant to carry babies, not the old woman’s trinkets, made heavy by water and sand.
 But the old woman cared nothing for the cart’s excuses.
-Babies were her younger sister’s work, so she dismissed the cart’s fragility; prioritizing her task, and expecting it to do the same.
+Babies were the work of the old woman’s younger sister so she dismissed the cart’s fragility; prioritizing her task, and expecting it to do the same.

-But watching the old woman was more than a habit, it was the girl’s work and she knew, as the old woman, and the wind knew, that in the place where the boats came in, a person’s work arrived the moment they were born; as if, a lost tune to recall in the midst of thunder.
+But watching the old woman was more than her own habit, it was the girl’s work and she knew, as did the old woman, the hand in the clouds and wind, that in the place where the boats came in, a person’s work arrived the moment they were born; as if, a lost tune to recall in the midst of thunder.

-Cold, hungry, and frustrated by unyielding curiosity, the girl remained beneath the grassy dunes crouching, impatient, and hungry, while her eyes tracked the old woman’s movement.
-She’d stay until the surf reached her toes, becoming the boundary between the ocean and tin row where the old woman and girl each lived.
-At sunset, the old woman would trudge past without a word, and once a safe distance, the girl would step from the shadows and follow.
+Cold and frustrated at her unsatisfied curiosity, the girl squatted at the foot of the row of grassy dunes.
+Her eyes tracked the old woman’s movement.
+She’d stay until the surf reached her toes to become a boundary between the ocean and tin row where the old woman and girl each lived.
+With its arrival, the old woman, without a word, would trudge past.
+Once a safe distance, the girl would step from the shadows and follow.
 This was how things were done in the place where the boats came in.
 Each to a habit, each to a task and nothing more.

 The story of the Steermen, while didn’t frighten the girl, didn’t frighten the people born to the place where boats came in either.
 They retold it with faux trepidation like a child leading her doll over an imaginary cliff.
 They were either unaware of the invisible hand controlling everything or so aware, it brought them peace that nothing would change.
 The people of her town didn’t surprise or entertain easily.
 They preferred smoked fish and the call of the last boat being tied to the dock, to stories of love-struck Steermen.
 Not because such stories upset them, because the way they tasked and talked and thought became a life written in statements not questions.

 The girl, the old woman, and even the Steermen belonged to a different story.
 One with many questions.
 While different books on the same shelf, rarely interacting in discernibly meaningful ways, the town saw them as one uncomfortable tale.
-Watching others, in the way the girl did held no meaning to the people, which meant the girl had none either.
+Watching others, in the way the girl did, meant nothing to the townspeople, which meant the girl had none either.
 Nor did the odd old woman who combed the shore collecting trash brought in on the waves.
 She had not been born in this place, making it impossible for the people to make sense of her too.
 The Steermen’s role in a boat’s crossing allowed the people to tolerate them.
 At least they kept to the wall.
 Things had to have meaning to a story to matter.
 This was the only knowing that the townspeople, the Steermen, the girl, and old woman shared.

-For the riders who traveled across the sea it took a particular story with meaning held within a single object of their affection.
-It became a thing of such concentrated thought that, when challenged, could lift ordinary people out of ordinary lives to wake on a boat crossing a strange sea.
+For the riders who traveled across the sea it took a particular story whose meaning would be held within a single object of affection.
+It became a thing of such concentrated thought that, when challenged, could lift ordinary people out of ordinary lives to find themselves waking up on a boat crossing a strange sea.
 Was the invisible hand the cause of this too?
 The girl didn’t know.
-Gobstruck was the word the old woman used for the strange expression on the faces of each rider arriving at their shore.
-Gobstruck, suddenly knowing something to be true, yet not knowing how or why you know.
-She said it was a curious way to be and curiosity made both cowards and kings.
+Gobstruck was the word the old woman used for the strange expression on the faces on the riders.
+Gobstruck, suddenly knowing something to be true, yet not knowing how or why you knew.
+She said it was a curious place to find yourself and curiosity made both cowards and kings.
 Though she preferred neither, finding starfish better company than most.

 The old woman paid little attention to the new arrivals as they passed within her arm’s reach where she squatted, working her fingers through the sand.
-Each to a task; each to a habit and nothing more.
+Each to a task, each to a habit and nothing more.
 Only the rare rider had earned a quick glance.
 The girl, herself, had only continued her watch of two.
-Two, who had departed their boats, frozen, unable to wade through the surf and onto the shore.
-They stood expressionless, fists clenched, clasping the very item meant to be dropped in the crossing.
-They stood for hours in the nipping wind, ignoring the push and pull of the harsh tide, looking to claim them in return.
-Their hesitancy and worse the attention they attracted, making it hard to look away, unnerved the girl.
+Two, who had departed their boats, to then freeze, unable to wade to shore.
+They stood, fists clenched around the item meant to be dropped in the crossing.
+This made the girl scowl.
+But she held her tongue.
+The wind nipped at the frozen passengers, making the water around their calves leap.
+Their hesitancy and worse the way they drew in her attention, unnerved the girl.

 Things were meant to be brought to shore by the sea, not riders.
-This knowing made her angry even if she didn’t know why.
+Riders were meant to finish the cross onto the shore empty handed.
+They were then meant to choose a path through the dunes and disappear.
+To where they returned, she would not know.
+She had tried all paths only to be returned to the shore at each taking.
+But she knew, even if not how, they led the riders elsewhere.
+Back to one of the worlds from the beyond?
+This thought made her angry too.
 Was it because their keeping such things was one less to wash up for the old woman to measure?
 Was it because she had never had a thing of her own, a thing meant to be lost in the journey across the sea?
 Did she want to be a rider...cross The Sea of Things to a place she knew but did not know how?
 Had a rider ever been able to keep the object they carried?
 Carried it onto the shore and past the dunes as they returned back to their own worlds?
 Thinking such questions made the girl uneasy and at that moment she felt a coward made from her own thoughts.
 Could the old woman tell her?
-Noting her distraction, the cold wind bit her nose to remind she had lost focus, and so the girl would begin her watch again.
+Noticing the girl’s distraction, the cold wind bit her nose to remind of her task, and so the girl began her watch again.

-At night, through her open window; the girl often listened to the soft breeze caressing lowered sails and felt jealous, wiping tears, as more questions, questions that had no right, entered her thoughts.
+At night, through her open window; the girl often listened to the soft breeze caressing the boat's sails as they drifted.
+She felt jealous and wiped tears, as more questions, questions that had no right, entered her thoughts.
 Was there anything invisible that cared for girls who watched boats come in?
 Girls, who had never held a thing of their own?
-She didn’t know, which brought a split moment of comfort that if she didn’t, maybe there were.
-But she would not bother the old woman with this particular question, hesitant of the answer.
-Instead, she closed her eyes to allow unknown possibilities of such someone’s, to lull her asleep.
+She didn’t know, which brought a split moment of comfort.
+If she didn’t know then maybe there were if not in this world, in others.
+She would not bother the old woman with this particular question, hesitant of the answer.
+Instead, she closed her eyes to allow unknown possibilities of such someones, to lull her asleep.

-With her bag full, the girl scurried through the town, down the row of cottages and up the dunes, slipping within the tall grass at their bottom.
-There she dropped her treasure, falling into the sand to begin her watch of the old woman at work.
-Hours passed and the girl grew sleepy.
+On this particular day, having watched the woman at work for hours, the girl had now grown sleepy.
 It had been some time since the last rider, and the girl had yet to see the old woman find anything worth keeping.
 Her toes were frozen and itchy and her neck stiff.
 Was this what it felt like to be dead?
-She wondered, pinching her smallest toe.
+She pinched her smallest toe to check if she could feel it.
 Annoyed at her imagining, the wind stung her ears with a cold hiss.
-Each to a habit; each to a task, until something more.
+Each to a habit, each to a task, until something more.

 “Ouch,” the girl said, quickly covering her ears to muffle the ringing now reverberating in her head while the wind blew past again with satisfaction.

 It had grown late.
 The sun was nearly at the horizon and the girl was anxious for signs that the old woman was ready to end their day’s work.
 With her bounty of scraps at the ready for showing, she rocked back and forth on the tips of her toes in an attempt to stay warm.
 The wind agreed.
 It sent the old woman’s straw hat off the cart and into the surf.
 But the old woman ignored the hat bobbing in the foam.
-With her fingers still wrapped around the cart’s handle, she turned her head back to a series of newly dug holes, trailing in her wake.
+With her fingers still wrapped around the cart’s handle, she turned her head toward a series of newly dug holes, trailing in her wake.
 The girl and the wind, noting her sudden interest, followed her lead.
 They watched silently as the old woman licked the tip of her finger and held it into the wind.
-With this, the wind blew softly across the palm of the old woman’s hand.
-The girl stood up, biting her lower lip, startled as the old woman’s head shifted to a small island of kelp bobbing in the tide.
+With this, the wind darted off, blowing softly across the palm of the old woman’s hand.
+The girl stood up, biting her lower lip.
+She nearly tumbled forward, startled as the old woman’s head jerked toward an island of kelp bobbing in the tide.
 Light flickered within the clouds above, and the old woman’s eyes widened.
-She released her hand from the cart, pushed past, traipsing through the surf rolling around her ankles toward it.
+It seemed the hand poised there had noticed too.
+The old woman released her grip on the cart, and rushed into the oncoming tide while the girl lost balance and tumbled forward.

 Chapter 2- Each To A Task